agatti/hopper-plugins/README.md

 _version 0.2.2_

-This file loader plugin allows you to load Commodore binaries in PRG format to be disassembled.  _(Please note that the plugin depends on the 6502 CPU core to be installed in order to work properly)_
+This file loader plugin allows you to load Commodore binaries in PRG format to be disassembled.  _(Please note that the plugin depends on the 6502 CPU core being installed in order to work properly)_

 #### TODO for next version: